luke-sadler/PixelTest/README.md

 ---
 ### Note on boiler plate code

 The exercise pdf does specify 'All code must be your own'.
-There are two instances where I have used boiler plate code from blogs.
+There are two instances where I have used boiler plate code from blogs - code which I have used in previous projects for a few years.
 This is code that I have used in the past and find to be the neatest.
 (AsyncButton, and InjectedValues).

 I have commented where I have sourced these from in the comments.

 I did spend a good while contemplating the idea to write these myself from scratch to fully adhere to the spec, but ultimately decided take this approach as to not reinvent the wheel/ plagarise.
-I did start writing these myself, but whatever I wrote would have taken direct inspiration from these sources, so rather than plagarise I thought ultimately it be best to stick with these tried-and-tested snippets.
+I did start writing these myself, but whatever I wrote was taking direct inspiration from these sources, so rather than plagarise I thought ultimately it be best to stick with these tried-and-tested snippets and provide credit.

-The [AsyncButton](PixelTest/Views/AsyncButton.swift) is a nice-to-have SwiftUI button that handles async functionality within the button action, and [InjectedValues](PixelTest/DI/InjectedValues.swift) provides a neat way to be able to inject services.
+- The [AsyncButton](PixelTest/Views/AsyncButton.swift) is a very basic, nice-to-have SwiftUI button that handles async functionality within the button action (used when 'following' users), and
+- [InjectedValues](PixelTest/DI/InjectedValues.swift) provides a neat way to be able to inject services.

 I hope this does not go against me too much.